C2SM/git-course/advanced/Exercise_6_git-cherry-pick.md

 Let's add a couple of commits to this branch.

 - Add a keynote speech to the schedule for day 1.
-Therefore, use a file editor (e.g. [Vim](../Unix_Commands.md#basic-vim-commands)) to open *schedule_day1.txt* in the *conference_planning* folder your are currently in and add a keynote speech from 08:00-09:00 to the schedule.
+To this end, use a file editor (e.g. [Vim](../Unix_Commands.md#basic-vim-commands)) to open *schedule_day1.txt* in the *conference_planning* folder your are currently in and add a keynote speech from 08:00-09:00 to the schedule.

 Add and commit this change.
 Remember to use a meaningful commit message: